 By Troy L. Kickler, founding director of the North Carolina History Project

 Naturally as a SWVA native studying Cherokee Archaeology along the Nolichucky and Watauga this is of a great interest to me.
 Most of the information I am providing would not be considered scientific information because we’ve yet to gather large databases of information on our areas and past archaeological research is scarce at best.
 We have however made great strides in building a collection of sites that have vast amounts of ceramics and other cultural material from the Nolichucky and Watauga areas which we plan to begin compiling soon.

 It makes some sense to me that the Chiscas could have been located in Southwest Virginia, particularly in the upper Holston regions.
-This past summer I made some general surface collections from a few sites in and around Mendota Virginia (Upper Holston River).
-The pottery here is distinctly different then what I find on the Nolichucky and Watauga of slightly later time spans.
+This past summer I made some general surface collections from a few sites in and around Mendota, Virginia (Upper Holston River).
+The pottery here is distinctly different then what I observe on the Nolichucky and Watauga of slightly later time spans.
 The paste of the pottery, the tempering agents, and the general forms of the pottery are very strange and unique, so much so that I have a hard time comparing these sherds to much of anything I’ve seen in East Tennesse and broadly speaking SWVA.
 Much of the pottery is shell tempered but has a totally different plasticity then what you would commonly find in East Tennessee.
 Some of the tempering is rock tempered but not the sand/grit matrix that was commonly used in East Tennessee.
 Some of the stamping is so odd that I’ve never seen it anywhere, such as this sherd below: